 Snacks: If you have kids you know the value of throwing in some trail mix, a piece of fruit, or a bar is a good measure.
 The hike isn’t long, but a cranky child can dampen the fun.
 Amen?

 Running shoes/trainers/hiking shoes: We’d love to invest in some hiking shoes as we currently only have boots and in our opinion they would be a bit much for this trail.
-In the meantime, for urban type hikes we’ve been relying on our trusty trainers and they have yet to let us down!
+In the meantime, for urban type hikes we’ve been relying mainly on our trusty trainers and they have yet to let us down (really should have packed them for this adventure instead of relying on our adventure sandals)!

 Post-Hollywood Sign Hiking